google/clif/clif/python/faq.md

 **A:** CLIF allows users to extend it by writing to/from Python conversion functions.
-For ex. protobuf has a canonical C++ representation, so pyclif_proto generates a CLIF C++ extension library that converts between Python canonical proto and C++ canonical proto.
+To pick a contrasting example for illustration, protobuf has a canonical C++ representation, so pyclif_proto generates a CLIF C++ extension library that converts between Python canonical proto and C++ canonical proto.
 OTOH C++ has no canonical "numarray", so CLIF does not know what to convert NumPy types to/from.
 Users must write the conversions.